 You can even assign all your new hires the same company-wide topics on the same day.
 Then, at the end of the day, play trivia games to see who learned the most about the founding story, key industry terms, or the competitive landscape.
 Be sure to send swag to the winner!
 (Or, just give the winner bragging rights by shouting them out in the company-wide Slack channel.)

-Swag Ideas: Swag doesn’t have to break the bank, but it should be something they can actually use like laptop sleeves, t-shirts, business cards, or even gift cards!
+Swag Ideas: An onboarding swag kit doesn’t have to break the bank, but it should include something they can actually use like laptop sleeves, t-shirts, business cards, or even gift cards!

 Onboarding Activity #4 An End of Onboarding Celebration

 Onboarding is not an easy feat!
 So, why not celebrate a successful onboarding and all your incredible new hires for getting through it?